i4Trust/building-blocks/README.md

 and [OAuth2](https://oauth.net/2/) standards.
-Quite relevant for data spaces deployed in Europe, Keyrock also resolves integration with [eIDAS](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/eID), a building block provided by the European Commission that enables the mutual recognition of national electronic identification schemes (eID) across borders, allowing European citizens to use their national eIDs when accessing online services from other European countries.
+Quite relevant for data spaces deployed in Europe, Keyrock also resolves integration with [eIDAS](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/eID), a building block provided by the European Commission that enables the mutual recognition of national electronic identification schemes (eID) across borders, allowing European citizens and legal entities to use their national eIDs when accessing online services from other European countries.
+Additionally, regional certificates that match the requirements similar to eIDAS are legally recognized for the purpose of digital signatures and can be added and made interoperable.

 #### Trusted exchange